kohyuk91/ZLOC/README.md

 # ZLOC
 ## What does it do
 ZLOC is a 2.5D tracker system built for Science-D-Visions 3DEqualizer and Autodesk Maya.
-(Original Script - SynthPipe by Martin Kulig)
+(Based on SynthPipe by Martin Kulig)

 ## The 'Quick' Workflow